dhth/knowledge/programming/python/asyncio/asyncio.md

 **Concurrency** is a slightly broader term than parallelism.
 It suggests that multiple tasks have the ability to run in an overlapping manner.
 (There’s a saying that concurrency does not imply parallelism.)

-**Threading** is a concurrent execution model whereby multiple [:fontawesome-solid-link: threads](https://en.wikipedia.org/wiki/Thread_(computing)) take turns executing tasks.
+**Threading** is a concurrent execution model whereby multiple [threads](https://en.wikipedia.org/wiki/Thread_(computing)) take turns executing tasks.
 One process can contain multiple threads.
-Python has a complicated relationship with threading thanks to its [:fontawesome-solid-link: GIL](https://realpython.com/python-gil/), but that’s beyond the scope of this article.
+Python has a complicated relationship with threading thanks to its [GIL](https://realpython.com/python-gil/), but that’s beyond the scope of this article.

 What’s important to know about threading is that it’s better for IO-bound tasks.
 While a CPU-bound task is characterized by the computer’s cores continually working hard from start to finish, an IO-bound job is dominated by a lot of waiting on input/output to complete.